Encryption-prince/Encryption-prince/README.md

 ###

-<p align="left">✨ Creating bugs since 2017.<br>📚 I'm currently presuing Betch in IT.<br>🎯 Goals: MERN Stack, Database, Ai ML, Android Dev.<br>🎲 Fun fact: I'm a pro at juggling multiple coding languages and assignments, just like a real multitasking wizard! 🧙‍♂️💻 But when it comes to juggling actual objects, I might need a bit more practice! 😅</p>
+<p align="left">✨ Creating bugs since 2017.<br>📚 I'm currently presuing Betch in IT.<br>🎯 Future Goals: Backend Dev, Database, Blockchain, Android Dev.<br>🎲 Fun fact: I'm a pro at juggling multiple coding languages and assignments, just like a real multitasking wizard! 🧙‍♂️💻 But when it comes to juggling actual objects, I might need a bit more practice! 😅</p>

 ###